 Taking all the benefits of tuition reimbursement into consideration, it’s clear that the advantages outweigh the disadvantages.
 In today’s competitive market, companies with talented staff members can move forward and work with their team to secure their stability within each industry.

 It’s proven that companies that encourage their employees to think creatively can reap the rewards, so further education can help your team develop both professionally.
 Make sure you offer reimbursement for courses that are relevant to your field and encourage your employees with grading incentives.

 It can take time to put a comprehensive program in place, but with the right guidance, you can create a plan that rewards your employees for their commitment to professional development.
-Work with your HR team to ensure you protect the company against students dropping out of college or leaving their job role and you can benefit from tuition reimbursement.
+Work with your HR team to ensure you protect the against students dropping out of college or leaving their job role and you can benefit from tuition reimbursement.